 Ida Cederlund

-More or less all my time I have worked with the senses.
+“Throughout my career, my work has revolved around the senses.
 When we think about senses, our thoughts usually go first to the sense of taste, where my focus has been until today.
 When I stepped into Ecophon for the first time, I also "opened my ears".
 I began to react both to how I perceived what I wanted to hear, but above all to what I no longer heard.

 Hearing is there in the subconscious, but most often we forget to take it into consideration in daily life.
 We react directly to the temperature in the room and change it if needed.
 The sound is also there, but it is usually when it is negative that we talk about it and leave the rooms without being able to influence it.